Portrait of Samuel Taylor Coleridge

 The Friend and problems with Wordsworth

-Between 1808 (36) and 1809 (37) he wrote and edited The Friend, a literary, moral and political weekly, with the help of his lover, Sara Hutchinson.
+Between 1808 (36) and 1809 (37) he wrote and edited The Friend, a literary, moral and political weekly, with the help of Sara Hutchinson.
 But his addiction continued, and he was finally rejected by both Sara and the Wordsworths in 1810 (38).

 The Montagu family helped him to move to London, and he accepted accommodation first with them, and then with the Morgans in Hammersmith.
 In 1812 (40) his Wedgewood annuity was reduced to £75.
 He worked as a journalist for The Courier, and gave a series of notable lectures on literary subjects, which were well received.
 In 1816 (44) he moved in for a month with Dr James Gillman, an apothecary, and stayed for the next eighteen years.
 He continued to write and lecture on a variety of literary and political subjects, and published the Sibylline Leaves in 1817 (45), which contained some new work.
 He also had a successful play, Remorse (formerly Osario), staged at Drury Lane, and his table talk was much in demand.